zentus/color/README.md

 # color
-When you just have to color someone's screen
+When you just have to color someone's screen remotely

 ### Setup
 ```bash